 Appropriate Emotional Support Animals

-Emotional support dogs, cats, and the occasional rabbit are most common.
-This is because there’s extensive research showing how they can help cope with an emotional disability.
-The same can’t be said for, say, snakes.
+This is because there’s extensive research showing how these particular animals can help a person cope with an emotional disability.

 It’s also important to know that all breeds of dogs can become ESAs.
-The same can be said for cats, too!
+The same can be said for cats and rabbits, too!